-Figure 11: Mapping connectivity circumstances to teleoperation sophistication spatiotemporal context.
+Determine the appropriate spatiotemporal road network.
+The (theoretical) mapping of circumstances to teleoperation sophistication should then be applied to the real-world spatiotemporal context.
 On the basis of historic connectivity data provided by network providers and users, a connectivity heatmap should be constructed which provides insights into where and when which connectivity circumstances apply.
 By using the mapping from the previous step, one then obtains a view on which type of teleoperation is admissible where and when within a relevant geography.
 These heatmaps are similar to the connectivity heatmaps already published on the website of the Belgian telecom regulator BIPT today - see below.
 Where the typical heatmaps are quite general in nature, the heatmaps proposed here are uniquely geared towards setting out the spatiotemporal context within which teleoperation is feasible.